lukecd/token-examples/README.md

 # Bonding Curve Token Examples

-This repository contains educational examples demonstrating how to create and interact with **bonding curve tokens** on Ethereum.
-Bonding curves provide a novel way to price tokens based on supply, eliminating the need for traditional liquidity pools.
+This repo contains examples demonstrating how to create and interact with **bonding curve tokens** on Ethereum or any EVM-compatible chain.
+Use bonding curves to price tokens based on supply, eliminating the need for traditional liquidity pools.

-## 🎯 What You'll Learn
+## What You'll Learn

-- **Smart Contract Development**: How to implement bonding curve pricing in Solidity
+- How to implement bonding curve pricing in Solidity
-- **Mathematical Concepts**: Understanding linear bonding curves and price discovery
+- Understanding linear bonding curves and price discovery
-- **Frontend Integration**: Building a React/Next.js interface for token trading
+- Building a React/Next.js interface for token trading
-- **Web3 Development**: Connecting smart contracts to modern web applications
+- Connecting smart contracts to web interfaces using Next.js

 ## 📁 Project Structure

 ```
 ├── contracts/         # Solidity smart contracts and tests
 │   ├── src/           # Contract source code
 │   ├── test/          # Foundry test suite
 │   └── script/        # Deployment scripts